We have compared the popular brokers that offer Bitcoin CFD trading platform at lowest fees.

 Ranks #1 Bitcoin Broker in Nigeria

 Hotforex is a reputed forex & CFD broker that is regulated with multiple top tier regulators including FCA, FSCA, CySEC.
-They also offer Bitcoin CFD trading, along with 11 other crypto CFDs.
+They also offer Bitcoin CFD trading to traders in Nigeria, along with 11 other crypto CFDs.

 Also read our detailed Hotforex review for all the pros & cons.

 Before you start bitcoin trading through CFD in Nigeria, certain factors must be kept into consideration for pleasant and rewarding trading experience.